opaliss/opalissan/_pages/about.md

 Upcoming Events
 ======
-**June 24-Aug 16, 2024** I am participating in FDL-X Geoeffectiveness research group-- developing geomagnetic ground perturbations forecasting in real time with quantified uncertainties.
-My contribution is focused on the quantifying uncertainties stemming from the spherical harmonics interpolation via Gaussian process regression.

 **Aug 1-9, 2024** I am looking forward to attending the [15th International Symposium for Space Simulations (ISSS-15) and the 16th International Workshop on the Interrelationship between Plasma Experiments in the Laboratory and in Space (IPELS-16)](https://plan.events.mpg.de/event/152/) hosted by the Max Planck Institute for Plasma Physics (IPP) in Garching near Munich, Germany.
 I will be presenting about my latest work with LANL (T5) on developing kinetic solvers via velocity spectral methods.

 **Aug 11-16, 2024** I am excited to attend the [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshop in Juneau, Alaska.
 I will be presenting my latest work on kinetic-fluid simulation coupling using the spectral plasma solver.
 Feel free to reach out if you are planning to attend the conference and want to chat.